Interrogation, uncertainty for surrendering Mariupol troops

 Associated Press

-KYIV, Ukraine (AP) — Russia said Wednesday that nearly 1,000 Ukrainian troops making their last stand in Mariupol have surrendered, edging ever closer to the end of the battle that turned the city into a symbol of resistance and suffering.
+KYIV, Ukraine (AP) — Nearly 1,000 last-ditch Ukrainian fighters who had held out inside Mariupol’s pulverized steel plant have surrendered, Russian said Wednesday, as the battle that turned the city into a worldwide symbol of defiance and suffering drew toward a close.

+Meanwhile, the first captured Russian soldier to be put on trial by Ukraine on war-crimes charges pleaded guilty to killing a civilian and could get life in prison.
+And Finland and Sweden applied to join NATO, abandoning generations of neutrality for fear that Russian President Vladimir Putin will not stop with Ukraine.

-The fighters trooping out of the ruined sprawl of the Azovstal steel mill, carrying their wounded and leaving a dwindling number inside, face an uncertain fate.
-Ukraine says it hopes for a prisoner swap, but Russia has said some could be investigated for war crimes.
+The Ukrainian fighters trooping out of the ruined Azovstal steelworks that became the last stronghold of resistance in the city face an uncertain fate.
+Some were taken by the Russians to a former penal colony in territory controlled by Moscow-backed separatists.

-Putin has since switched his focus in the war to eastern Ukraine’s industrial heartland of the Donbas, but his troops are now bogged down there.
-He has faced a further setback with Sweden and Finland deciding to join NATO.

-The countries submitted their applications Wednesday, a move that NATO Secretary-General Jens Stoltenberg called historic.
+Video showed the fighters carrying out their wounded on stretchers and undergoing pat-down searches before being taken away on buses escorted by military vehicles bearing the pro-Kremlin “Z” sign

+In the war crimes case in Kyiv, Russian Sgt.
+Vadim Shishimarin, a 21-year-old member of a tank unit, pleaded guilty to shooting an unarmed 62-year-old Ukrainian man in the head through a car window in the opening days of the war.
+Russia’s top prosecutor has said some 40 more war-crime cases are being readied.

-Finland and Sweden could become members within months if the reservations of Turkish President Recep Tayyip Erdogan can be overcome.
-Other members of the 30-country alliance want to move quickly.
+On the diplomatic front, Finland and Sweden could become members of NATO within months if the reservations of Turkish President Recep Tayyip Erdogan can be overcome.
+Erdogan has accused the two countries of supporting Kurdish militants.
+Each of NATO’s 30 countries has an effective veto over new members.

+Mariupol’s defenders grimly clung to the steel mill for months and against the odds, preventing Russia from completing its occupation of the city and its port.

 For Ukraine, the plant’s surrender could leave President Volodymyr Zelenskyy’s government open to claims that troops he described as heroes were abandoned.